Thai central bank holds key rate, forecasts slower growth and higher inflation

 The Bank of Thailand's monetary policy committee voted unanimously to maintain the one-day repurchase rate at 1.00 per cent, the lowest level in more than three years.
-It had cut the rate at its previous meeting in February.
+It had cut the rate at its February meeting.

 "Thailand's economic expansion is projected to moderate, as the war in the Middle East has a direct impact on growth by increasing business costs and eroding household purchasing power," the central bank said in a statement after the meeting.

-"Inflation is set to accelerate through 2026, and is expected to moderate in 2027 as supply-side pressures subside."

-The BOT said it expected economic growth of 1.5 per cent this year, down from a projection of 1.9 per cent made in February, and 2.0 per cent in 2027.
+The BOT said it expected economic growth to reach 1.5 per cent this year, down from a projection of 1.9 per cent made in February, before recovering to 2.0 per cent in 2027.
 Last year's growth of 2.4 per cent lagged regional peers.

+All 28 economists in a Reuters poll expected the rate to be held steady at this week's meeting.
+A strong majority, 24 of 28, expected the policy rate to remain on hold throughout 2026, while four tipped a 25 basis-point cut by year-end.

-Headline inflation was forecast to average 2.9 per cent this year, up from a projection of 0.3 per cent made in December, driven by the surge in global energy prices.
-The central bank's target range is 1 per cent to 3 per cent.
+The Bank of Thailand adjusted its headline inflation forecast for the year to an average of 2.9 per cent, up from a projection of 0.3 per cent made in December, driven by the surge in global energy prices.

+"Inflation is set to accelerate through 2026, and is expected to moderate in 2027 as supply-side pressures subside," the central bank statement said.

+Headline inflation is expected to exceed the target range of 1 per cent to 3 per cent for four quarters starting from the current quarter, but its impact can be disregarded for the time being, Assistant Governor Don Nakornthab told a news briefing.

+Monetary policy will depend on circumstances, and specifically on whether inflation risks or economic risks become more pronounced, Don said.

+In a worst-case scenario, if the war drags on throughout 2026, economic growth would fall to below 1 per cent, while inflation would rise beyond 5 per cent, he added.

-The central bank said it expected exports to rise by 8.1 per cent this year, supported by demand for tech products, up sharply from a December projection of a 0.6 per cent rise after a strong performance in the first quarter.
+The central bank said it expected exports to rise by 8.1 per cent this year, up sharply from a December projection of a 0.6 per cent rise, following a strong first-quarter performance and supported by strong demand for tech products.

 On Tuesday, the finance ministry lowered its 2026 growth forecast to 1.6 per cent from 2.0 per cent, and forecast inflation would rise to 3.0 per cent this year.

-All 28 economists in a Reuters poll expected steady policy at this week's meeting.
-A strong majority, 24 of 28, expected the policy rate to remain on hold throughout 2026, while four tipped a 25 basis-point cut by year-end.

-Six cuts between October 2024 and February had reduced the key rate by a total of 150 basis points as authorities sought to spark Southeast Asia's second-largest economy.
-The Middle East war and oil price shock have added to the pressures facing the economy.
+Six cuts between October 2024 and February had reduced Thailand's key rate by a total of 150 basis points as authorities sought to energise Southeast Asia's second-largest economy.
+The Middle East war and oil price shock have piled on more pressure.

 "It is necessary to monitor downside risks arising from a prolonged war and supply disruptions, which could have significant adverse effects on the manufacturing sector and employment," the BOT said.